mark-lord/MLX-text-completion-notebook/README.md

 # MLX-text-completion-notebook
-A simple Jupyter Notebook for learning QLoRA MLX text-completion fine-tuning.
+A simple Jupyter Notebook for learning text-completion fine-tuning using QLoRA in the MLX framework.

 ### Brought to you by the Curriculum Protocol squad at [ValleyDAO](https://valleydao.bio)!